 Putting it all together

-Ideally you will have separate mics for different purposes such as recording vocals, acoustic guitars, micing drums and so on.
-In practise you may not have the luxury or the budget so here’s a few guidelines to help, but do bear in mind that this is where personal preferences and the black arts come to the fore.
+Ideally, you will have separate mics for different purposes such as recording vocals, acoustic guitars, micing drums and so on.
+In practice you may not have the luxury or the budget so here are a few guidelines to help, but do bear in mind that this is where personal preferences and the black arts come to the fore.

 In a studio, the condenser is the most versatile and one with a cardioid response should serve as a good all-rounder.
 Vocals can benefit from an omni-directional mic providing there are no sounds in front of the singer.
 Having said that, some vocalists prefer the response of a dynamic mic because it makes them sound better.